Henery X (long)

 “I shouldn’t discuss my personal life at work,” Jacqueline said somberly.

-John laughed, “Jacqueline, I’ve known you for over sixteen years, but we only know the bare minimum about each other outside of work.
+John laughed.
+“Jacqueline, I’ve known you for over sixteen years, but we only know the bare minimum of each other outside of work.
 Doesn’t that seem strange to you?”